buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 <i class="fas fa-volume-up"></i> [BB-005_Rebirth_and_Karma.mp3](https://drive.google.com/file/d/1CVZCx_eZpDJQ43jrMd0oQi87K0XmbBeJ/view?usp=drivesdk){:target="_blank" ga-event-value="0.3"}
 {: .mb-0}
-- Bhikkhu Bodhi gives a detailed explanation of rebirth and kamma according to the Theravada Abhidhamma.
+- Bhikkhu Bodhi gives a detailed explanation of rebirth and kamma according to the Theravāda Abhidhamma.

 {% include content_blurb.html category="canon" slug="sn44.9" %}
 - The Buddha himself explains how the interval between death and rebirth is possible and not in contradiction to Dependent Origination, *contra* the Theravāda orthodoxy.